 Meet Bonhomme.
 Born in Quebec City in 1954, he is 400 lbs. of pure packed snow, spreading his joie de vivre—or zest for life—throughout the Quebec Winter Carnival since its official debut in 1955.
 He is the master of celebrations and the king of festivities.
 A truly magical and iconic being who epitomizes the spirit of Carnaval.

-To access Carnaval de Québec, there is one important thing you need: The Effigy.
+To access Carnaval de Quebec, there is one important thing you need: The Bonhomme effigy.
 I’m not going to lie to you, I had to look up the definition of their all-important access pass.

 Effigy (noun): A sculpture or model of a person

-The effigy for the Quebec Winter Festival is not as much modelled after a person as it is a snowman—their lovable snowman, Bonhomme.
-Wear it around your neck as your ticket and all-access pass to the activities within Jos’ Camp, Christie North Slope and Loto-Quebec Zone.
-Only required for those older than 12 years, it will also grant you access to many partner events in the city.
+The Bonhomme effigy for the Quebec Winter Festival is of course modeled after the one and only: Bonhomme.
+Once you purchase one you can wear it around your neck as your ticket and all-access pass to the activities within Le Camping de Bonhomme, Loto-Quebec Zone, Gougoune & Doudoune as well as other sites around town.
+The effigy is required for those older than 12 years, it will also grant you access to many partner events in the city.